dgoffredo/picoro/README.md

   a member function that can be `co_await`ed to interact with the sensor.
 - [examples/co2-server/][21] is an example program that motivated the writing of this library.
 It's an HTTP server that responds to all requests with the latest data read from an SCD41 CO₂ sensor.
+- [examples/fridge-monitor/][25] is an example program that prints lines of JSON containing the current temperature and relative humidity as measured by three DHT22 sensors connected to the Pico's GPIO pins.

 How
 ---